 Eel River South Fork below Leggett

-Stretch: Big Bend to Redwood Flat
+Stretch: Big Bend near Leggett to Benbow SRA

-Difficulty: Class II with one class II+
+Difficulty: Class II with some class II+

 Flows: rafts 600 - 6000 cfs, IK minimum 300